google/libphonenumber/README.md

 The [JavaScript
 demo](https://rawgit.com/google/libphonenumber/master/javascript/i18n/phonenumbers/demo-compiled.html)
 may be run at various tags; this link will take you to `master`.
-[JS demo link not working as RawGit is depricated.]
+[JS demo link not working as RawGit is deprecated.]
 TODO to host in alternative platform.

 # Java code